Brevara Notes Built for Therapists

 What EHRs does it work with?

-Brevara works with any EHR.
+Brevara works with any electronic health record (EHR).
 It generates clean, formatted text you copy and paste directly into whatever system you use—Kinnser, HHAeXchange, WebPT, MatrixCare, or anything else.
 No integrations required.

 Does it work for SNF and home health?

 Yes.
 Brevara understands home health and SNF context from your shorthand.
-For home health, Brevara automatically reinforces both Medicare homebound status criteria required for coverage.
+For home health, a homebound toggle appears with your note settings.
+Turn it on and Brevara documents both Medicare homebound criteria from what you entered; leave it off and no homebound language appears at all.
+You decide per visit — Brevara does not assume homebound status on your behalf.
 For SNF, notes apply PDPM-aware documentation language aligned with Section GG functional areas—the items that drive Medicare Part A reimbursement under the Patient Driven Payment Model.
 Discipline-specific terminology, supervision lines, and CPT codes are handled automatically based on your discipline.

 How accurate are the CPT codes and units?

-Brevara reads the timed and untimed interventions from your shorthand and automatically selects the correct CPT codes, then calculates billable units using the CMS 8-minute rule.
+Brevara reads the timed and untimed interventions from your shorthand and automatically selects appropriate CPT billing codes, then calculates billable units using the CMS 8-minute rule.
 Always review before submitting—you are responsible for the accuracy of your billing.

 What if the note needs a correction?